Azure/SQL-Migration-AzureSQL-PoC/AzureSQLMI/assessment/CLI/Assessment-SKU-AzureSQLMI-using-CLI.md

     The config file can be passed to the cmdlet in the following way

-    ```PowerShell
+    ```powershell
     az datamigration get-assessment --config-file-path "C:\Users\user\document\config.json"
     ```

     > [!TIP]
     > To view the report, go to **C:\temp\output** folder and check the json file.

-    Learn more about using [CLI to assess sql server](https://github.com/Azure-Samples/data-migration-sql/blob/main/CLI/sql-server-assessment.md)
+    Learn more about using [CLI to assess SQL Server](https://github.com/Azure-Samples/data-migration-sql/blob/main/CLI/sql-server-assessment.md)

 ## SKU Recommendation